 Sciatica: Slipped Discs and Trapped Nerves

-Sciatica is of the most painful and difficult condition to treat, but havning said this can respond very well to conservative means of treatment.
+Sciatica is of the most painful and difficult condition to treat, but having said this can respond very well to conservative means of treatment.

-Dynamic Osteopaths in Henley-In-Arden Warwickshire has also become a Specialist Centre for Non-Surgical treatment, for the treatment of disc prolapse and sciatica via conservative means of manual ostepathic treatment.
+Dynamic Osteopaths in Henley-In-Arden Warwickshire has also become a Specialist Centre for Non-Surgical treatment for treatment of disc prolapse and sciatica conservative means of manual osteopathic treatment.

 This term is commonly used to describe pain in the buttock or leg.
-It’s often due to a problem within the low lumbar spine, of which irritation can occur in the nerves as they pass through this region.
+It is often due to a problem at the level of the low lumbar spine, where nerves roots pass through and supply the leg.
 Although there is technically no injury to the leg, it’s possible to suffer from a referred pain from the spine which is felt in the leg.

-True sciatica is due nerve root irritation of the sciatic nerve.
-It is felt as a sharp pain radiating down the back of the leg and often into the sole of the foot and big toe.
-It may be associated with ‘pins and needles’ or numbness.
+True sciatica is due to impingement of the sciatic nerve, as it passes out of the lumbar spine or as it passes peripherally down the leg.
+It is felt as a sharp or dull pain radiating down the back of the leg and often into the sole of the foot and big toe.
+It may be associated with ‘pins and needles’ or even numbness, which usually starts in the big toe and works up the back of the leg.
+This is due to an impingement at the level of the spine and is known as radiculopathy medically but more commonly known as a ‘slipped disc’ to the general public.

-Sciatic pain may also result from a condition known as Piriformis Syndrome.
-This may occur as the sciatic nerve runs close to the Piriformis muscle, located deep in the buttock, which may spasm due to a number of reasons and can lead to irritation of the sciatic nerve.
+Sciatic pain may also result from a condition known as Piriormis Syndrome.
+This may occur as the sciatic nerve runs close to the Piriformis muscle, located deep in the buttock, which may spasm due to a number of reasons and can lead to a trapped nerve.
 This condition mimics the symptoms of a slipped disc almost completely but is usually much easier to correct and responds well to osteopathic treatment.

-These are among the most painful conditions that you may suffer from and are usually caused by either direct pressure on the nerve or local inflammation that is involving the nerve.
+These are extremely painful conditions and are unfortunately very common.
+These are usually caused by either direct pressure on the nerve or from a reduction of the blood flow from the squeezing of the blood vessels that supply the nerve.
 They usually occur in the arms or legs but can happen in the hands feet and around the chest.

-Symptoms are often described as a severe ache, often described as like a bad toothache, radiating into the limb which becomes sharp with movement and may give altered sensations such as ‘pins and needles’ in the hands or feet.
-The pain may vary in intensity from a mild discomfort to almost unbearable pain that prevents you from sleeping.
-The most common form of nerve entrapment occurs down the leg and is called sciatica.
-Peripheral nerve entrapment on the other hand is a condition not carpal tunnel syndrome.
+Often characterised by a severe ache, often described as like a bad toothache, radiating into the limb which becomes sharp with movement and may give altered sensations such as ‘pins and needles’ in the hands or feet.

 Although known as a slipped disc, no slippage of the disc occurs.
-It actually involves a bulge in the disc wall or a rupture (herniation) of the disc wall that allows the jelly-like centre of the disc to protrude out.
-The outer fibres of the disk usually breaks down over a long period of time as a result of abnormal loading through the disc due to poor posture, past injury, poor spinal mechanics, poor muscle support or poor working habits.
+This is a disc prolapsed or bulge of the disc wall, or a rupture (herniation) can occur in more server cases.
+These can occur where the disc walls break down over a long period of time as a result of repetitive strain and abnormal loading through the disc due to poor posture, past injury, poor spinal mechanics, poor muscle support or poor working habits.

-Medication prescribed by your GP can often help with the pain but does not get to the cause of the entrapment meaning that it may take several months for the entrapment to pass.
-Osteopaths are skilled at finding the mechanical reasons responsible for the nerve entrapments and use effective, gentle treatments to correct these stresses, aimed to allow the disc to heal without the need for surgery or epidural injection.
+Medication prescribed by your GP can often help with the pain but does not get to the cause of the entrapment meaning that it may take much longer for the entrapment to pass.
+Osteopaths are skilled at finding the mechanical reasons responsible for the nerve entrapments and use effective, gentle manual treatments to correct these predisposing factors and allow the disc to heal without the need for surgery or epidural injection.

-There is evidence to support the fact that osteopathic treatment can help with sciatica pain and Clinical experience shows that about 70-80% will respond very well to osteopathic treatment and rehabilitative exercise.
+There is good evidence to support the fact that osteopathic treatment can help with sciatic pain.